(or This is NOT a “My Therapist Has Cancer” Blog )

 And so I think that’s what has happened with this space over the past few months.
 It’s not that I’ve struggled for ideas of what I wanted or needed to write about – I’ve been wrestling with thoughts on boundaries and closure and growth, but also on what I wanted and needed this space to be.
 When I started to write this, I never could have imagined that it would become a blog about having a therapist with cancer.
 And I’ve felt over the past few months that this space has become more about her and less about me, and I wanted to take it back and reclaim it as my own, but was unsure of exactly how to do that.
 I tried to map out a plan of the things that I still needed to say, in what order, to resolve that part of the story.
 But I’m starting to realize that it will never be a fully realized and complete story.
 There will always be an oozing wound, although it doesn’t bleed nearly as much as it once did.
 And I’m sure it will rear its ugly head every now and again, maybe when I least expect it, and that I will just need to stop and address whatever is rising to my consciousness, even if it doesn’t fit neatly into my current trajectory.
 I’m never sure where this journey will take me or the detours that will arise.
 But this is my attempt to get back on the path, and continue onwards.

 The trigger for me was a lovely comment left by a reader on my last post.
 There have been many times in the past few months when I’ve thought about shuttering this whole site, and her comment reminded me of why I wrote and posted most of this in the first place!
 The unfortunate reality is that therapists do suddenly terminate for a whole host of reasons, valid or otherwise.
 They burnout, retire, get sick and sometimes even die.
 Sometimes it’s planned, but many times completely unplanned.
 Some handle it really well, some handle it badly.
-Some don’t get a choice, while some don’t think they have a choice.
+Some don’t get a choice, while some (falsely) think they don’t have a choice.
 I really think it’s an ignored part of therapy, on all sides, but it is a topic that deserves attention.

 So my heart goes out to anyone else going through this kind of therapeutic termination.
 I can assure you that you are not alone.
 I’ve heard from others who have had similar experiences, and yet I also know how isolating it can feel.
 I often think of the other clients of my own ex-therapist and wonder how everyone else is faring, and how unnatural it is that each of us has to grieve and cope in private, on our own.